himanshumahala2006/school_project/school_project-main/README.md

-THIS PROJECT MADE ON 12 CLASS.
+THIS PROJECT MADE ON CLASS-12.
 <br>
 Author -- HimanshuMahala